Maurizio Dipietro

-Maurizio Dipietro (born 22 April 1963 in Enna) is an Italian politician.
+Maurizio Dipietro (born 22 April 1963) is an Italian politician.

 Former member of the Democrats of the Left, he joined the Democratic Party in 2007 but he left it three years later.
 He ran as an independent for Mayor of Enna at the 2015 Italian local elections supported by a centre-right coalition.
 He won and took office as mayor on 17 June 2015.

 Dipietro joined again the Democratic Party in 2017 and left it in 2019 to join Matteo Renzi's new party Italia Viva.